 Both these types of alcohol are classified as flammable liquids, as they present a fire hazard.
 Because they are flammable, alcohol-based sanitisers and some of their ingredients have the potential to harm persons and property.

-Hand sanitisers may also contain other ingredients that are dangerous goods.
+Hand sanitisers may also contain other ingredients that are classified as dangerous goods.

 Dangerous goods classifications – Ethanol solution and isopropanol

 New importers or manufacturers may not be aware of the risks associated with the highly flammable ingredients they are working with, or of the precautions they need to take for the safe storage and handling of materials prior to, during and after the manufacturing process.

 Under the Occupational Health and Safety Act 2004: